wenqili/adjacent/README.md

 7. A11y(Web Accessibility):
     - When uploading images, please fill all the fields properly, including title, alt-text and descriptions.
-    -
+    - No empty links.

-    No plugins, all plugins must be tested first by the web dev team
+    - No plugins, all plugins must be tested first by the web dev team

 8. Additional
-    - In Post/Setting/Document/Sharing, Uncheck "Show sharing buttons"
-    - In Post/Setting/Document/Discussion, Uncheck "Allow Comments"
+    - In Post -> Setting -> Document -> Discussion, Un-check "Allow Comments"

-### Interactive Illustration Guideline
+## Interactive Illustration Guideline v0.1.0
+1. All the interactive illustrations will embed as iframe.
+2. CSS Style: works on full screen with no margin and padding.
+3. Mobile First: works on mobile, and could detect touch events.
+4. Authors will be credited in article author section, and figure descriptions.
+Please avoid adding credits in sketch.

+### Submit
+All the interactive illustrations will be hosted by Adjacent for maintaining reason.
+To submit:

+**Option 1**: fork this repo -> put code inside **docs/** folder -> pull request

+**Option 2**: Email a Github repo link to wl1502@nyu.edu

+Please Include a **README file(.txt or .md)** with following information:
+- Credits
+- Instructions for interactions
+- Browser Access: webcam, microphone, keyboard events, etc.

+## Web-Accessibility-Checklist-v0.1.0
+In progress..

-### Credits update
+## Credits
 #### Issue 1
 #### Issue 2
 #### Issue 3
 #### Issue 4
-#### Issue 5
+#### Issue 5:
-**Font face in Issue 5**
-Suez one & 80KB, we have sole permission from the designer Michal Sahar to use it in Issue 5
+Adjacent has sole permission from the designer Michal Sahar to use font *Suez one* & *80KB* in Issue 5.

 **Web Editor Empower**
 Added [ACF(advancedcustomfields)](https://www.advancedcustomfields.com/)